po1sigala/live/01-Class-Content/21-MERN/01-Activities/04-Stu_Queries/README.md

 If you have completed this activity, work through the following challenge with your partner to further your knowledge:

-* What other GraphQL IDEs can you use besides the built-in Playground?
+* What other GraphQL IDEs can you use besides the Apollo Studio Explorer?

 Use [Google](https://www.google.com) or another search engine to research this.